HOME PLANT LIST PLANT SEARCH ENGINE

 Main Cities: Punta Arenas, Puerto Natales, Puerto Williams.

+USDA Hardiness Zone 10 and 11.
 The plant does not tolerate freezing.
-Exposed, but with protection from direct sun through coastal fog.
+Exposed, but with protection from direct sun through coastal fog (camanchaca).
 Extremely dry areas with very rare rainfall.
-The dry season lasts 8 - 12 months and in some years no rainfall is possible.
+The dry season lasts 8 - 12 months and in some years it is possible to have no rainfall at all.
 Rainfall less than 100 mm/year.
 Coastal fog/camanchaca: The plants obtain water mainly from condensation.

 Coastal areas, 0 - 500 m